-With Pluto transits it ends one chapter and begins a new one.
-Transiting Pluto trine the Sun usually represents an easier transition for any individual towards self-renewal, massive change, and endings.
-Under the transits of Sun trine Pluto people have relocated across country, and it massively indicates a new way (Pluto) of life (Sun) for the individual.
+When transiting Pluto is trine the Sun it usually represents an easier transition for any individual towards self-renewal, massive change, and endings.
+People have relocated across country, and it massively indicates a new way (Pluto) of life (Sun) for the individual.
 One is leaving behind an old environment and beginning life in a new one, uprooting in a positive sense.
 Such a dramatic adjustment allows us to reinvent the self and our world.

 When a woman is under a Sun trine Pluto transit and a signinficant man in her life is less than "self-empowering" he is usually headed out of the door.
 A man that is over controlling, abusive, or dominating, is teaching the woman to learn how to be more self-empowered and find strength to stand up and reclaim her power as an individual.

 Sun-Pluto transits are just like an old skin that she has out-grown, and when she begins to understand her own naivety, becomes a stronger individual, the she must also shed the old skin in order to grow, understanding her own psychology in the process.The snake is seen as a symbol of power and time because of their ability to shed their skin and renew themselves.